 Elizabeth ‘Betty’ Cashmere

-Betty is a strong voice for the Jirrbal people, advocating strongly for the aspirations of her people on country.
-She holds, and willingly shares, a great depth and breadth of knowledge about her beloved Jirrbal country within the Wet Tropics World Heritage Area.
+Betty is a strong voice for the Jirrbal people, advocating strongly for the aspirations of her people on Country.
+She holds, and willingly shares, a great depth and breadth of knowledge about her beloved Jirrbal Country within the Wet Tropics World Heritage Area.
 Betty plays a strong role in the region through her Aboriginal art and tour guiding businesses, fulfilling her role as cultural heritage officer for Wabubadda and contributing to a wide range of committees, corporations and organisations.
-She is dedicated to protecting and caring for her country, while ensuring cultural knowledge is passed onto the next generation.
+She is dedicated to protecting and caring for Country, while ensuring cultural knowledge is passed onto the next generation.

 Phil, the Mornings presenter for ABC Far North Queensland, has been a long term advocate for the Wet Tropics World Heritage Area.
 He established the ‘Conservations’ show over 13 years, raising awareness of a wide array of environmental and World Heritage issues.
 Last year, Phil created a ground-breaking hour-long national radio documentary exploring 30 years of the Wet Tropics World Heritage Area.
 Over three months, he sought out people from all sectors and walks of life, travelling far and wide across the Wet Tropics.
 The resultant program was broadcast nationally, bringing the rainforest to life for listeners with his insightful and entertaining commentary while raising the Area’s national profile.